abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 Dockerfile description

-This image is based on debian, and install the `chromium` package Then we define `/usr/bin/chromium` as the CMD.
+This image is based on debian, and install the `chromium` package.

+Then we define `/usr/bin/chromium` as the CMD.

 * `oc.keyword` label defines keyworks for the search engine
 * `oc.cat` label defines category of the application